Mae Young: Professional wrestling persona

 Little is known about Young's character before WWE, but it has been widely speculated that she was the first female wrestler to use a dropkick.
 She is remembered in WWE for her comedic performances.
 Among her finishing and signature moves included the elbow drop and the bronco buster, in which she used to perform the famous D-Generation X crotch chop taunt.
 Young is also remembered for taking bumps, one of her most famous spots was being powerbombed through a table off the wrestling arena stage by Bubba Ray Dudley at the age of 77.
 Another famous bump of hers was when she was attacked along with The Fabulous Moolah by 3-Minute Warning, where she was scoop slammed and diving splashed by Rosey and Jamal at the age of 79.

 Other media

 Video games

-Young appeared in one WWE video game, that being WWF No Mercy as an unlockable character, and was also featured on the mobile game for iOS and Android, WWE SuperCard.
+Young appeared in one WWE video game, that being WWF No Mercy as an unlockable character, and was also featured on the mobile games for iOS and Android, WWE SuperCard and WWE Champions.